Overview

 Innovative technologies and convergence in technologies are causing unprecedented societal change.
 New legal issues are arising, and new regulatory responses emerging.
 The law can help – or hinder – society’s ability to reap the optimal rewards from technological development.

-Across the Innovation, Technology and the Law (Online Learning) programme at The University of Edinburgh , you will study different modes of regulation – the law, the markets, the technology itself – and critically analyse the advantages and disadvantages of each.
+Across the programme, you will study different modes of regulation – the law, the markets, the technology itself – and critically analyse the advantages and disadvantages of each.
 The potential of technology to support legal and judicial processes is also examined.

 Graduates of our online distance learning programmes progress to a range of careers in Law and related legal fields, including work in local and international firms, government legal departments, other public institutions, international organisations and in academia.